samclane/samclane.github.io/_posts/2018-6-8-Perlin-Noise-Python.md

     print("Time elapsed: " + str(time() - starttime))
 ```

-Running this gives us a beautify image like this one:
+Running this gives us a beautiful image like this one:

 ![color noise](../images/perlin-noise/color_noise.bmp)